11 Great Things to Do in Seoul Alone

 Best Time to Visit Seoul

 Spring (April-June) in Seoul is a magical time when the city comes alive with vibrant cherry blossoms.
-Enjoy lovely picnics under the blooming trees in the parks and take part in various festivals.

 Autumn (September-November) is equally beautiful, with the city painted in hues of red, orange, and yellow.
-The weather is cool and dry, perfect for outdoor activities and sightseeing.

 Tips for Visiting Seoul Alone